ronkok/Hurmet/docs/en/manual.md

 ###### String
 <div>
 A *string* literal is a string of text characters enclosed by a pair of straight double quotation marks.
-The string may include any Unicode character except a straight double quotation mark.
+The string may include any Unicode character except a straight double quotation mark, a newline, or a carriage return.

     "This is a string."